StevenMayher/431-2021/labs/lab06/lab06.md

-Write a brief essay (150 words would be sufficient, but you can write more if you like) which relates what you’ve done in this assignment to what you learned in your reading of Spiegehalter.
+Write a brief essay (150 words would be sufficient, but you can write more if you like) which relates what you’ve done in this assignment to what you learned in your reading of Spiegelhalter.

+## Session Information

+Be sure to include the session information using one of the methods we have demonstrated.

 # Submitting your Response